Wijnandvdm/crisp-vms/README.md

 # REQUIREMENTS
+## VM image
+    You have to create a folder in the repository named "images", and download an .iso file (e.g. from https://ubuntu.com/download/desktop)
 ## Virtualbox
+### Virtualbox program
     Download: https://www.virtualbox.org/wiki/Downloads
     You can encounter the following error: Oracle VM Virtualbox <version number> needs the Microsoft Visual C++ 2019 ... installed first.
     Fix for error: https://www.debugpoint.com/virtualbox-needs-microsoft-visual-c/
+### Virtualbox Guest additions
+    When you've installed Virtualbox, Guest Additions usually reside in "C:\Program Files\Oracle\VirtualBox" Copy file "VBoxGuestAdditions.iso" to images folder

 ## Git Bash
     Download: https://gitforwindows.org/
     You can encounter the following error: VBoxManage command not found Fix for error is add virtualbox folder to Path Env Vars: https://www.roelpeters.be/vboxmanage-is-not-recognized-and-how-to-solve-it/

+## Yet to be installed, perhaps in containers
+    vscode
+    git
+    guest additions
+    docker
+    python

 # Why
 ## This project has been started to allow for quickly and easily spinning up VMs